memristor/mep2/README.md

 ## asynchronous commands
 If we add parameter _future to command being exported (we can also assign it some default value to it), then function becomes asynchronous, it will block thread execution until _future.set_result(1) is called anywhere.
-Argument _future may be saved somewhere else and finished some time later (for example when physical action is done, servo movement is done or robot reached destination or .set_exception('some message') if command failed)
+Argument _future may be saved somewhere else and finished some time later (for example when physical action is done, servo movement is done or robot reached destination or .set_exception('some message') if command failed).
+This asynchronous type of command is to be used in drivers.

 ```python
 saved_future=None
 def command_name(_future):